 The earliest inhabitants of the Maldives did not leave many archaeological remains.
-It is believed that their houses and tools were most likely made of wood and therefore quickly decayed from the salt and wind that is found in tropical climates.
+It is believed that their houses and tools were most likely made of wood and therefore quickly decayed from salt and wind in the tropical climate.
 Any remains that have been found suggest that the islands were inhabited as early as 1500BC.
 The majority of historians agree that the first settlers were probably from southern India.
 These people brought the Buddhist faith with them and it lasted in the Maldives for around 1,400 years.
-This initial group of settlers were followed by people from Sri Lanka in the 5th and 4th centuries BC.
+This initial group of settlers was followed by people from Sri Lanka in the 5th and 4th centuries BC.

 In 1968, Ibrahim Nasir was elected president.
-Nasir was very corrupt and was even forced to flee after stealing millions of dollars from the country, however, he was the first leader to see the economic potential that tourism could bring to the islands.
+Nasir was forced to flee under a cloud of corruption, however, he was the first leader to see the economic potential of tourism in the Maldives.
 The first Maldivian Resort opened in 1973 and tourism quickly became a major player in the country’s economy.
 Despite a somewhat tumultuous political history characterised by coups, tourism on the islands has remained the country’s biggest resource as people from all over the world come to experience a true tropical paradise.

 Maldives Travel Information

 At Goway we believe that a well-informed traveller is a safer traveller.
-With this in mind, we have compiled an easy to navigate travel information section dedicated to Maldives.
+With this in mind, we have compiled an easy-to-navigate travel information section dedicated to the Maldives.

 Extend Your Trip

 After your Maldives tour, consider taking the time to visit other destinations.
 Goway offers exciting China vacation packages, India tours and Thailand vacation packages plus a comprehensive selection of vacation packages in many other Asian countries.